Jannael/DevSync/src/docs/architecture.md

 ### 📍 Controller
 - Handles all error management.
 - Errors are caught and propagated here.
-- Neither the function nor the model layers handle errors directly.
+- Neither the service nor the model layers handle errors directly.

-### 🔐 Function
+### 🔐 service
 - Manages token operations: encryption, decryption, and JWT handling.
 - Configures options related to authentication and security.
 - Delegates data operations to the model layer.